mdn/content/files/en-us/web/http/cors/index.md

 ### Preflighted requests

 Unlike [_simple requests_](#simple_requests), for "preflighted" requests the browser first sends an HTTP request using the {{HTTPMethod("OPTIONS")}} method to the resource on the other origin, in order to determine if the actual request is safe to send.
-Such cross-site requests are preflighted since they may have implications for user data.
+Such cross-origin requests are preflighted since they may have implications for user data.

 The following is an example of a request that will be preflighted: